-Status bits S3 through S7 are time multiplexed with high order address bits and the \overline{BHE} signal, and are therefore valid during T2 through T4.
-S3 and S4 indicate which segment register (see Instruction Set Description) was used for this bus cycle in forming the address, according to Table 3.
+Status bits S3 through S7 are time multiplexed with high order address bits and the BHE signal, and are therefore valid during t2 through t4.
+S3 and S4 indicate which segment register (see "Instruction Set Summary" on page 31) was used for this bus cycle in forming the address, according to Table 3.